shamilsha/ToBeDeleted/README.md

 ToBeDeleted
 ===========

-This is just learning how ot create a new repository in GIT
+This is just learning how ot create a new repository in GIT.

+Once done, just delete it.